isomerpages/pa-kembangancc/Programmes/others/_posts/2022-06-14-post-Children's Holiday Programme 2022: Movie Screenings @ WGS (June 2022).md

 	</tbody>
 </table>

-Wisma Geylang Serai is screening free movies this June Holidays and its FREE!
+Wisma Geylang Serai is screening movies this June Holidays and its FREE!
+Futhermore, if you have high-energy kids who cannot sit still, jump for joy as there will be THREE super cool bouncy castles as well!

-Kids need to burn off some energy after the show?
-Swing by Wisma Geylang Serai to enjoy not one but THREE super cool bouncy houses!

 <b>For more information, visit Wisma Geylang Serai's Facebook Page: </b><br>[Wisma Geylang Serai's Facebook Page](www.facebook.com/WismaGeylangSerai  )<br><br><br>